fmalmeida/MpGAP/README.md

 #### Strategy 1

-By using Unicycler and/or SPAdes hybrid assembly modes.
-For instance, it will use Unicycler hybrid mode which will first assemble a high quality assembly graph with Illumina data and then it will use long reads to bridge the gaps.
+By using Unicycler, Haslr and/or SPAdes hybrid assembly modes.
+For instance, it can use the Unicycler hybrid mode which will first assemble a high quality assembly graph with Illumina data and then it will use long reads to bridge the gaps.
 More information about Unicycler Hybrid mode can be found [here](https://github.com/rrwick/Unicycler#method-hybrid-assembly).

 #### Strategy 2

 By polishing a long reads only assembly with Illumina reads.
-For that, users will have to set `--illumina_polish_longreads_contigs` to true.
-This will tell the pipeline to produce a long reads only assembly (with canu, flye or unicycler) and polish it with Pilon (for unpaired reads) or with [Unicycler-polish program](https://github.com/rrwick/Unicycler/blob/master/docs/unicycler-polish.md) (for paired end reads).
+For that, users will have to set `--strategy_2` to true.
+This will tell the pipeline to produce a long reads only assembly (with canu, flye, raven or unicycler) and polish it with Pilon (for unpaired reads) or with [Unicycler-polish program](https://github.com/rrwick/Unicycler/blob/master/docs/unicycler-polish.md) (for paired end reads).

-> Note that, `--illumina_polish_longreads_contigs` parameter is an alternative workflow, when used, it will execute ONLY strategy 2 and not both strategies.
+> Note that, `--strategy_2` parameter is an alternative workflow, when used, it will execute ONLY strategy 2 and not both strategies.
 When false, only strategy 1 will be executed.

-> Remember to select the desired assemblers to run with `--try_canu`, `--try_flye` and/or `--try_unicycler`

 #### Example:

-        nextflow run fmalmeida/mpgap --outdir output --threads 5 --assembly_type hybrid --try_unicycler --try_flye --try_canu
+        nextflow run fmalmeida/mpgap --outdir output --threads 5 --shortreads_paired "path-to/illumina_r{1,2}.fastq" \
-        --shortreads_paired "dataset_1/sampled/illumina_R{1,2}.fastq" --shortreads_single "dataset_1/sampled/illumina_single.fastq"
-        --lr_type nanopore --longreads "dataset_1/ont/ont_reads.fastq" --illumina_polish_longreads_contigs
+        --shortreads_single "path-to/illumina_unpaired.fastq" --lr_type 'nanopore' --longreads "path-to/ont_reads.fastq" --strategy_2

 ### Usage